-Brown Dog Ticks are parasites that mainly feed off dogs and may make them sick, but this species has not been found to transmit any diseases to humans.
+Brown Dog Ticks are parasites that mainly feed off dogs and may make them sick, especially if the animal is infested.

-With so many potentially viable larvae, it does not take long for an infestation to occur if hosts are available and the temperature is comfortable.
+With so many potentially viable larvae in a boarding kennel, it does not take long for an infestation to develop if dog hosts are available and the temperature is comfortable.
 A Brown Dog Tick infestation can cripple a canine business and is the reason why tick guards (like collars or edible chews) are standard protocol at shelters and pet hotels.
-Brown Dog Ticks can transmit some illnesses to dogs that result in fever, lameness, or anemia.
+Brown Dog Ticks can transmit illnesses to dogs that result in fever, lameness, or anemia.
 Stopping a tick from feeding in the first place is the best way to eliminate issues form them.
 There are a variety of tick prevention measures that exist to kill a tick before getting a blood meal.
 Checking dogs after they spend time outside can also help in heading off any problems with ticks.
-Feeling along the dog's back, in ears, and around the neck and legs for unusual bumps for a good start, but also check between the toes, in its armpits and in thigh crevices.
+Feeling along the dog's back, in ears, and around the neck and legs for unusual bumps to start, but also check between the toes, in its armpits, and in thigh crevices.
 These are warmer areas on the body and heat attracts ticks looking for warm blood.

 References: University of Florida, Department of Entomology and Nematology, Institute of Food and Agricultural Science, and FDACS by C.C.
-Lord; Michigan State University Diagnostic Services
+Lord; Michigan State University Diagnostic Services; New England Journal of Medicine, 11 August 2005

 Scientific Name: Rhipicephalus sanguineus